 - Questions about anesthesia

-- Tolerance for length of recovery and down time
+- Tolerance for length of recovery and downtime

 - Concerns about skin laxity and stretch marks